Becoming that next creator of the Hottest Pepper in the World can mean big business. Many home growers swear their peppers are hotter than the Reaper.

-I wanted to share with you how hot peppers can be officially tested and how you can go about getting your peppers tested if you wish to do so.
+I wanted to share how hot peppers can be officially tested.
+And how easy it can be to get your own peppers tested.

-So I knew Primo, who is always willing to help out and provide information, would be the perfect person to shed light on this subject.
+So I knew Troy, who is always willing to help out and provide information, would be the perfect person to shed light on this subject.

 Where is testing done?